LISTEN NOW: Under the Lights podcast presented by SYNLawn

 The podcast can be found on YouTube, Spotify and Apple Podcasts.
 Just click on one of the options for a direct link to the podcast.

-This week's Game of the Week will send Kyle to the Vestavia Hills at Hoover game on Friday, a longstanding rivalry that is recognized nationally.
+This week's Game of the Week will send Gary to the Clay-Chalkville at Vestavia Hills game on Friday on the final week of the regular season.

-Also featured is an interview with Vestavia Hills head coach Robert Evans, who has led the Rebels to three straight victories and a playoff berth after a 1-4 start.
+Homewood and John Carroll wrap up the regular season at home this week.
+Homewood takes on James Clemens, while John Carroll plays West Blocton.

 This link will show you all the ways you can follow our high school football coverage this fall.
 Sports editor Kyle Parmley can be reached at kparmley@starnesmedia.com.